TroubleZN/COMS-525/README.md

 # COMS-525

-## This is used for the COMS525 lab assignment 3.
+## This is used for the COMS525 lab assignments.